acconeer/acconeer-python-exploration/docs/handbook/a121/measurement_range.rst

 - Systematic errors due to process, supply voltage, and temperature variations.
 - Reference clock frequency.

-Some static offsets an be compensated for by doing a *loopback* measurement of the "zero point".
+Some static offsets can be compensated for by doing a *loopback* measurement of the "zero point".